Detailed analysis of excited state systematics in a lattice QCD calculation of $g_A$: Spectral Decomposition

 Lattice QCD calculations are performed in Euclidean space in a mixed time-momentum basis.
 In this paper, we focus on the forward matrix element at zero momentum.
 Most LQCD calculations are performed with a local creation operator and a momentum-space annihilation operator.
 With such a setup, the relevant two-point correlation function at zero momentum and time separation $\tsep$ is given by

-In this expression, we assume that the overlap factors, $z_n=\langle\O|N|n\rangle$, used to create ($N^\dagger$) and annihilate ($N$) the states with quantum numbers of the nucleon from the vacuum ($|\O\rangle$) are conjugate to each other. \footnote{We are using the non-relativistic normalization $\langle n | m\rangle = \d_{nm}$ and $\mathds{1} \equiv \ket{\O}\bra{\O} +\sum_{n=0}^\infty \ket{n}\bra{n}$.
-We assume that the contributions from the thermal bath or alternate temporal boundary conditions are sufficiently suppressed that they can be ignored.} In the last line, we have defined the energy splitting and ratio of overlap factors:
+In this expression, we assume that the overlap factors, $z_n=\langle\O|N|n\rangle$, used to create ($N^\dagger$) and annihilate ($N$) the states with quantum numbers of the nucleon from the vacuum ($|\O\rangle$) are conjugate to each other.\footnote{We are using the non-relativistic normalization $\langle n | m\rangle = \d_{nm}$ and $\mathds{1} \equiv \ket{\O}\bra{\O} +\sum_{n=0}^\infty \ket{n}\bra{n}$.
+We assume that the contributions from the thermal terms that are exponentially suppressed from the full temporal extent are sufficiently suppressed that they can be ignored.} In the last line, we have defined the energy splitting and ratio of overlap factors:

 The parameterization of \eqnref{eq:2pt} recasts all excited-state parameters with respect to the ground-state, and yields a more universal set of excited-state distributions, simplifying the estimation of their starting values in a frequentist minimization or prior distribution in a Bayesian minimization~\cite{Horz:2020zvv}.